Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: A Hierarchical Incentive Stackelberg Game with a Major Follower.

-that define the leader-optimal solution implicitly.
-Recall that the leader-major optimal performance in $\PNtwo$ matches the unique performance of Stackelberg equilibria for the QG game example, characterized in \eqref{eq:stlevel2}.
+that define the leader-optimal solution implicitly. {We note that the leader's optimal performance however is not attainable via an incentive strategy since $c^i$s, the costs of minor followers in \eqref{maj-costQG-2}, do not directly depend on the leader's action, and hence, \eqref{eq:affect} always fails.} Recall that the leader-major optimal performance in $\PNtwo$ matches the unique performance of Stackelberg equilibria for the QG game example, characterized in \eqref{eq:stlevel2}.
 To study $\mathcal{E}_N$, we choose $q^{0}=\hat{q}^{0}=q=1$ and $r^{0}=r=2$, and depict the leader's performance under leader-major-optimal and the leader-optimal solutions as functions of $N$ in Figure \ref{Fig:1}.
 Per Figure \ref{Fig:1}, the leader indeed incurs an optimality loss for each $N$ in $\PNtwo$, compared to $\mathcal{P}_N$, i.e., $\mathcal{E}_N > 0$ for each $N$.
 As one might expect, the leader-optimal performance decreases and the leader-major-optimal performance increases as $N$ increases.
 This trend is not surprising, given that for leader-optimality, the increase in the number of minor followers roughly gives leader more flexibility to optimize her cost, especially in minimizing the $(u^{0}+u^{M}+\frac{1}{N}\sum_{p=1}^{N}u^{p}+\omega_{0})$ term, that helps the leader's performance.
 As $N\to \infty$, this term can be shown to converge to zero, allowing the leader and the major follower to apply $u^{0}=u^{M}\equiv 0$, reducing their required control efforts.
-On the other hand, in the leader-major optimal solution, increase in $N$ leads to an increase in the number of players with strategic incentives, hurting the performance of the leader.
-In fact, an analysis similar to the leader-major optimal case allows us to conclude that the average of the minor followers' actions converge to $-\frac{1}{10} (\omega_{0}+y^{M})$, which requires a higher amount of effort from the leader and the major follower.
-As the subsequent analysis in the next section will reveal, the leader can design an incentive strategy for $\PNtwo$ that extracts the same performance as the leader-major optimal in more general game settings.
+On the other hand, in the leader-major optimal solution, an increase in $N$ leads to an increase in the number of players with strategic incentives that are not under the direct control of the leader, hurting the performance of the leader.
+In fact, an analysis similar to the leader-major optimal case allows us to conclude that the average of the minor followers' actions converges to $-\frac{1}{10} (\omega_{0}+y^{M})$, which requires a higher amount of effort from the leader and the major follower.
 Consequently, $\mathcal{E}_N$ defines the loss of performance that the leader expects to bear, owing to the lack of direct control over minor followers' costs.